 The Project begins approximately 3.0 miles east of the Town of Chatham in Pittsylvania County, Virginia and will traverse southwest approximately 26.1 miles into Rockingham County, North Carolina, from there the Project continues approximately 46.9 additional miles to its terminus in Alamance County, North Carolina.
-The North Carolina portion of the Project includes 47.02 miles of pipeline route, five mainline valve ("MLV") sites, two cathodic protection sites, three interconnect sites (LN 3600, T-15 Dan River, and T-21 Haw River), seven contractor yards (CY-04, CY-05, CY-06, CY-07, CY-08, CY-09, and CY-10), and approximately 24.73 miles of permanent and temporary access roads.
+At the time of initial submittal of this report, the North Carolina portion of the Project includes 47.02 miles of pipeline route, five mainline valve ("MLV") sites, two cathodic protection sites, three interconnect sites (LN 3600, T-15 Dan River, and T-21 Haw River), seven contractor yards (CY-04, CY-05, CY-06, CY-07, CY-08, CY-09, and CY-10), and approximately 24.73 miles of permanent and temporary access roads.
+(CY-04 has subsequently been removed from the Project.)